 What’s the weather like in Hawaii during March?

 The weather in March is quite nice — especially if you are coming from chilly, winter climates from North America.
-Daytime high temperatures generally average in the upper 70s to lower 80s F. You might want to bring a light sweater or jacket to wear in the evenings with an average low in the upper 60s F.
+Daytime high temperatures generally average in the upper 70s to lower 80s F. You might want to bring a light sweater or jacket to wear in the evenings with an average low in the upper 60s F. (Use this link to convert temperatures to Celsius.)

 Here are the average rainfall levels for the month of March: